w3f/polkadot-wiki/docs/learn/learn-validator.md

 - Escalation: the honest validators must send that block for checks to all validators.
 - Consequences: the chain is reverted and all malicious validators are slashed.

+The result of the dispute must be transplantable to all other forks so that malicious validators are slashed in all possible histories and so that honest validators will ignore any forks containing that parablock.

+### Parablocks vs Relay-Chain blocks

+It is important to understand that a relay chain block contains many parablocks.
+Thus, it makes more sense to think of relay-chain blocks as having been approvead instead of parablocks have been approved.
+A rely-chain block containing a bad parablock must be reverted, while a relay-chain block containing only approved parablocks can be considered approved as long as its parent relay-chain block is also approved.
+Thus, the validity of a relay-chain block depends on the validity of its ancestry.

 ## Guides

 - [How to Validate on Polkadot](../maintain/maintain-guides-how-to-validate-polkadot.md) - Guide on